engineyard/kubernetes-workshop/README.md

 # Prerequisites

 1. A Working Kubernetes Cluster.
-(Register for the eventbrite and we'll email you access instruction: TBD)
+(Register for the eventbrite and we'll email you access instruction: https://www.eventbrite.com/e/kubernetes-workshop-test-run-tickets-33786217486)
 2. A Docker Hub Account. (https://hub.docker.com/)
 3. Join the #workshop-chat channel on the Kubernetes slack: http://slack.k8s.io/ (optional)
 4. The ability to run SSH and a modern web browser